hyperspacedev/hyperspacedev.github.io/_docs/desktop-configuration.md

 | `license` | n/a | **Required:** The license information for the app, if it falls under a different license than what Hyperspace includes. |
 | `repository` | (Repo URL) | The URL to the repository containing the source code if it is open-source. |
 | `location` | "dynamic" | **Required:** The URL that points to your Hyperspace installation, or 'dynamic' if it should be inferred from `window.location`.
 When building the desktop application, this is set to 'desktop'. |

+> Note: Older versions of Hyperspace Desktop up to v1.1.0-beta3 do not support setting location to a subdirectory (ex.: `https://example.com/app/`).
+Newer versions of Hyperspace Desktop starting with v1.1.0-beta4 support subdirectory installations.

 ### License information